 Panama held general elections for 1,722 posts across the country on May 5.
 Approximately 73 percent of the 2.7 million eligible voters turned out to elect a new president and vice president, 71 deputies to the National Assembly, 81 mayors, and a host of other municipal representatives in the single-round vote.

 In the closest election since the country’s return to democracy in 1989, Laurentino “Nito” Cortizo of the opposition Democratic Revolutionary Party took 33 percent of the vote, beating out the Democratic Change party’s Rómulo Roux by 2 percent.
-Cortizo will take office July 1 for a period of five years, and can only run for reelection after sitting out two terms.
+Cortizo took office July 1 for a period of five years, and can only run for reelection after sitting out two terms.

 The PRD’s Laurentino “Nito” Cortizo is proclaimed winner of closest presidential race of the last 30 years.